Report to: Behavioral Health & Prevention Services Director

 Working Conditions/Physical Requirements:

-Work is performed primarily in an office environment; however, travel is required for school district and other agency visits, training sessions, workshops, and other committee representation.
+Work is performed primarily in an office environment; however, travel may be required for school district and other agency visits, training sessions, workshops, and other committee representation.
 Lifts and carries a maximum of 40 pounds.
 Sitting for extended periods of time may be required.
 Adequate manual and finger dexterity, hearing, speech, and vision are necessary to perform the essential functions of this position.